i Legal system in the BVI

 - the judgment is not final and conclusive.

-A foreign judgment can also be indirectly enforced through the initiation of insolvency proceedings in the same manner as an unsatisfied arbitral award.75 This route is not used regularly, but has real advantages:
+A foreign judgment can also be indirectly enforced through the initiation of insolvency proceedings in the same manner as an unsatisfied arbitral award.88 This route is not used regularly, but has real advantages:

-- Assuming there is no defence to enforcement, the debtor has to pay to avoid insolvency, even if it not actually insolvent.
+- assuming there is no defence to enforcement, the debtor has to pay to avoid insolvency, even if it not actually insolvent; and

 v Fraud as a defence to enforcement of judgments granted abroad